Mediclinic Procurement Philosophy

 The following material sustainability issues have been identified and are addressed in the sustainable development report published annually and available below: (a) to minimise the Company’s environmental impact; (b) to be the partner of choice that all our stakeholders trust; and (c) to strengthen our corporate culture to remain an ethical and responsible corporate citizen.

 A sustainable development report is published annually with the annual report.
 The latest issue is available below.
 Please visit the Investor Relations page for previous reports.

 The Group’s subsidiaries in South Africa, including Mediclinic Southern Africa, form an integral part of the political, social and economic community in this geography and are committed to sustainable transformation.

-Mediclinic Southern Africa has assigned priority resources and time to implement a transformation strategy that encompasses diversity and inclusion and is dedicated to delivering transformational benefits to the organisation beyond compliance requirements.
+Our Southern Africa division has assigned priority resources and time to implement a transformation strategy that encompasses diversity and inclusion and is dedicated to delivering transformational benefits to the organisation beyond compliance requirements.
 It has therefore aligned its efforts to the Group values and to the national priority for transformation in a transparent and deliberate manner.

 Practical contributions are led by the divisional executive committee, with transformation champions across the business.